 Of course, you always have the option to hand wash the pieces of your Instant Pot if you're not comfortable with putting them in the dishwasher or just don't have a dishwasher.
 Submerge the lid, silicone ring, condensation collector, and float valve in soapy water, scrubbing with a brush or sponge to remove any burnt-on food or spills.
 Allow these elements to air dry before putting them back on an Instant Pot.

-Step 3: Remove Plastic Condensation Collector from the back
+Step 3: Remove the Plastic Condensation Collector from the back of the appliance.

 Step 4: Dump the Burnt Food Particles Out of the Instant Pot Base

 This might seem straightforward - but turn the whole heating element (main) part over and dump any burnt food particles in the trash.
 This goes a long way to making sure you're only cleaning the stuck-on food.